cloudresponse/php-developer-test/README.md

 ## GJ Notes

 This seems to be functionally complete.
-Though much more could be done to refactor the methods in the UserSyncServiceProvider and maybe break out into actions.
+Though much more could be done to refactor the methods in the UserSyncServiceProvider and maybe break out into actions / factories etc.

 Two commands created: